Homemade Patbingsu (Korean Shaved Milky Ice)

 Can I use other topping instead of red beans?

-How can you make shaved milky ice without a shaving machine?
+How to make shaved milky ice without a shaving machine

-I mixed milk with a little bit of cream and put it in the ziplock bag laying flat in the freezer.
+I mixed milk with a little bit of cream and put it in a zip bag laying flat in the freezer.
 After about 3-4 hrs, you will get solid hard frozen milk.

-Keep it on the counter for 10-15 minutes to thaw a little bit, then pound it with a rolling pin flipping the bag back and forth.
+Keep it on the counter for 5-10 minutes to thaw a little bit.
+Then, pound it with a rolling pin flipping the bag back and forth.

-When you see the large cluster of milk mixture forming like slush, you can scoop the mixture into a bowl.
+When you see the large cluster of milk mixture forming like slush, It’s ready.
+You can scoop the mixture into a serving bowl.

 I use the store-bought canned sweetened red beans and chopped rice cakes.
 The rice cakes add chewy texture but you can omit them if you prefer without.

 Serve while it is cold.
-Mix the slush-like shaved milky ice with red beans gently altogether.
-Enjoy the cool refreshing taste of Korean summer dessert.
+Stir the slush-like shaved milky ice and red beans gently altogether.
+Now you can enjoy the cool refreshing taste of Korean summer dessert.

 Enjoy other Korean dessert recipes